 As part of the Expedited Process, the Company will assess whether any System Modifications are required for interconnection, even if the project passes all of the applicable Screens.
 If the needed modifications are minor, that is, the requirement can be determined within the time allotted through the application fee and any internal studies, then the modification requirements, reasoning, and costs for these minor modifications will be identified and included in the executable Interconnection Service Agreement.

-If the requirements cannot be determined within the time and cost allotted in the initial review and any internal studies, the Company may require that the project undergo a Supplemental Review that determines System Modifications, but does not require review of the Supplemental Review Screens A-C as described in Figure 1, Note 8.
+If the requirements cannot be determined within the time and cost allotted in the initial review and any internal studies, the Company may require that the project undergo a Supplemental Review that determines System Modifications, but does not require review of the Supplemental Review analyses described in accompanying notes to Figure 1b.
 The Company will provide a Supplemental Review Agreement (Exhibit D).
-The time allocated for Supplemental Review is a maximum of 30 hours of engineering time.
+The time allocated for Supplemental Review is a maximum of 30 business days.
 In all cases, the Interconnecting Customer will pay for the cost of modifications as discussed in Section 5.0.

 In accordance with Section I.3.9 of the ISO New England Inc. Transmission, Markets, and Services Tariff, Facilities proceeding through the Expedited Process shall be evaluated for significant effect on Affected Systems.
 If the results of any screens or internal studies identify potentially Affected Systems, or it is determined that the Facility, in aggregate with other generation capacity on the Company EPS, may result in an adverse impact to Affected Systems, the Company may require that the Facility be reviewed under Section 3.4(b) of the Standard Process.